 - Guide 1: How to Remove StreamSearchClub from Windows.

-- Guide 2: Get rid of StreamSearchClub from Mac OS X.
+- Guide 2: Get rid of StreamSearchClub on Mac OS X.

-- Guide 3: Remove StreamSearchClub from Google Chrome.
+- Guide 3: Remove StreamSearchClub in Google Chrome.

 - Guide 4: Erase StreamSearchClub from Mozilla Firefox.